Probing Kirkwood-Dirac nonpositivity and its operational implications via moments: Conclusions

 \section{Conclusions}

-Kirkwood-Dirac (KD) quasiprobability distribution has gained renewed attention as a versatile framework finding applications across a wide spectrum of quantum information tasks, including the analysis of weak measurements \cite{Dressel15, Yunger18}, quantum metrology \cite{ArvidssonShukur2020}, quantum thermodynamics \cite{lostaglio2020certifying}, as well as quantum foundations \cite{kunjwal2019anomalous, pusey2014anomalous, dressel2011experimental}.
+Kirkwood-Dirac (KD) quasiprobability distribution has gained renewed attention as a versatile framework finding applications across a wide spectrum of quantum information tasks, including the analysis of weak measurements \cite{Dressel15, Yunger18}, translational asymmetry \cite{Budiyono_2023_asymmetry, budiyono_2023_operational}, quantum metrology \cite{ArvidssonShukur2020}, quantum thermodynamics \cite{lostaglio2020certifying,Upadhyaya24}, as well as quantum foundations \cite{kunjwal2019anomalous, pusey2014anomalous, dressel2011experimental}.
 Efficiently detecting their nonclassical features is therefore essential, both theoretically and experimentally.
 In this work, we introduced a moment-based approach to detect nonpositivity of the KD distribution.
 In many scenarios, the first three moments suffice to reveal KD nonpositivity; however, we also provided examples where higher-order moments are necessary for the detection of KD nonpositivity.
 Moreover, we extended this moment-based framework to detect quantum resources---such as quantum coherence and nonclassical extractable work---that are fundamentally linked to the KD distribution, thereby illustrating the broader utility of our approach.
+Finally, we proposed a methodology based on shadow tomography for efficiently computing KD moments in real experiments, thereby demonstrating the practical feasibility of our protocol.